DocX/aws-ecs-utils/README.md

 ### `ecs-task-shell`

-Start task and connect to its shell.
+Start new ECS task with overridden CMD to `sleep 30m` and connect to its shell.
 Stops tasks after shell is exited.

+This is useful to run your app framework console (like `rails console`) within environment of your ECS service or task without affecting containers running services.

 ```bash
 ecs-task-shell cluster-name task-definition-name[:version]